SAM121160 - Returns: individuals returns: arrears of pension

 • The relevant due date for payment should be set equal to the relevant due date of the year in which the payment of arrears was made

-Note: It is important that you record the PAYE underpayment on the SA system before you capture the return for the year in which payment of arrears was made.
+Note: It is important that you record the PAYE underpayment / amendments on the SA system for the earlier years before you amend the return for the year in which payment of arrears was made.
 This will ensure that the overpayment for the latest year is set against the underpayment for the earlier years.

 In SA in one or more earlier years